 The procedure to compute the EEDI is documented in Part II of the Industry Guidelines.
-For the purpose of this Procedural Requirement, calculation of the EEDI is to be performed in accordance with IMO Guidelines MEPC.212(63) and Part II of the Industry Guidelines, as amended.
+For the purpose of this Procedural Requirement, calculation of the EEDI is to be performed in accordance with IMO "2014 Guidelines on the method of calculation of the attained Energy Efficiency Design Index (EEDI) for new ships" and Part II of the Industry Guidelines, as amended.